 The Intermediate videos require some yoga experience but not necessarily a great deal.
 The level of difficulty refers more to the extent of Flexibility or Strength in the athlete rather than on accumulative hours on the mat.
 These routines span all of the Yoga 15 skills.

-This Rest Day sequence focuses on increasing mobility in the spine and upper body, stretching the calves and hamstrings and opening up the hips.
+Rest Day focuses on increasing mobility in the upper body, mobilising the spine, stretching the calves and hamstrings and opening up the hips.

 Afternoon Kicker is one of my favourites to get the blood pumping, loosen you up and stretch out the kinks.
 It's a yoga smorgasbord.

 Morning Flow is one of my favourites—to clear the mind and loosen up the body.
 Slow flow sequences like this one are a great way to start your day.

 This Lower Back Therapy video is designed to keep back pain at bay—stretching the hips and hamstrings and strengthening the core.

 In Flow is a great vinyasa sequence to do in the morning to energise your body and clear your mind.
 Try to practice one breath, one movement.